openstack/barbican/doc/source/admin-guide-cloud/access_control.rst

     by the project for which the admin role is scoped.

 creator
-    Users with this role are allowed to create new resources but are not allowed to delete any existing resources.
+    Users with this role are allowed to create new resources and can only delete resources which are originally created (owned) by them.
+Users with this role cannot delete other user's resources managed within same project.
     They are also allowed full access to existing secrets owned by the project in scope.

 observer
     Users with this role are allowed to access to existing resources but are